-“Senate Bill 1955 lifted the manufacture referendum requirement in counties that already voted in the affirmative to allow liquor by the drink and retail package sales," said Heath Clark, lawyer, owner of H. Clark Distillery and chair of the Tennessee Distillers Guild’s PR committee.
+“Senate Bill 1955 lifted the manufacture referendum requirement in counties that already voted in the affirmative to allow liquor by the drink and retail package sales," said Heath Clark, lawyer, owner of H. Clark Distillery as well as chair of the Tennessee Distillers Guild’s PR committee.
 "If you were okay with drinking, you were okay with making.
 This more lenient approach meant 70 percent of the population of Tennessee would live in counties eligible to host distilleries, but it also preserved choice by not requiring dry counties to host distilleries.”

-The bill allowed people like Clark to stake claim to their own plots of land and start to create a history of their own; H. Clark Distillery‘s tasting bar and retail store operate out of a century-old, 1,200-square-foot granary in Thompson’s Station that doubles as his law practice.
-Though he just opened his eponymous distillery in 2014, Clark is already busy filling the shelves of local liquor stores with a dry gin and his popular Black & Tan whiskey.
+The bill allowed people like Clark to stake claim to their own plots of land and start to create a history of their own.
+H. Clark Distillery‘s tasting bar and retail store operate out of a century-old, 1,200-square-foot granary in Thompson’s Station that doubles as his law practice.
+Though he opened his eponymous distillery in 2014, Clark is already busy filling the shelves of local liquor stores with a dry gin and his popular Black & Tan whiskey.

-“The Tennessee Whiskey Trail is a joint effort … to feature Tennessee whiskey and moonshine, as well as the craftsmen and women that make them,” says Kris Tatum, president of the Tennessee Distillers Guild and manager of Old Forge Distillery.
+“The Tennessee Whiskey Trail is a joint effort … to feature Tennessee whiskey and moonshine, as well as the craftsmen and women that make them,” said Kris Tatum, president of the Tennessee Distillers Guild and manager of Old Forge Distillery in Pigeon Forge.
 “On the Trail, visitors can learn about the art of distilling and about the history and the culture of whiskey-making that is legendary in our state.
 This Trail puts an international spotlight on Tennessee and its whiskey culture.
 We hope to see people come from all over the world to get a taste of this once-in-a-lifetime Tennessee whiskey experience.”

 We at TNVacation.com ask that you drink responsibly.
 If you plan to consume alcohol and don’t have a designated driver as you head out on the Tennessee Whiskey Trail, there are a number of charter options like Signature Transportation Services that can transport you from distillery to distillery.